 You can earn documented continuing professional development credits on site in NASP Convention Workshops (3 or 6 hours each) and Documented Sessions (1.25 hours each), and by purchasing Session Recording Packages (up to 10.25 hours each) for viewing at a later date.
 All sessions are NASP-approved, and NASP is also approved by the American Psychological Association to sponsor continuing education for psychologists.
 NASP maintains responsibility for this program and its content.

 Yes.
-Using NASP's Roommate Locator Assistance Service lets you find a roommate for the convention and significantly reduce your hotel costs.
+NASP's Roommate Locator Assistance Service lets you find a roommate for the convention and significantly reduces your hotel costs.

 We have tools that you can use to help explain the value of attending the convention to your supervisor, including talking points and a customizable letter that you can download.

-The deadline to submit a proposal for the 2023 convention has passed.
-The next annual convention will be held February 14-17, 2024, in New Orleans, LA.
-The Call for Presentation Proposals information for the 2024 convention will be available on site in Denver, CO, and on the NASP website thereafter.
+The deadline to submit a proposal for the 2024 convention has passed.
+The next annual convention will be held February 18–21, 2025, in Seattle, WA.
+The Call for Presentation Proposals information for the 2025 convention will be available on site in New Orleans, LA, and on the NASP website thereafter.

 A map of the Exhibit Hall will be in your registration packet when you check in on site, and the Exhibit Hall Handbook will be available for download online closer to the convention.
-You also can view a list of exhibitors and make a checklist of the booths you wish to visit using the NASP convention app, which will launch in January 2023.
-In both cases, exhibitors appear in alphabetical order with a description and their booth number.
+You also can view a list of exhibitors and make a checklist of the booths you wish to visit using the NASP convention app launching in January 2024.

-Setup of booths in the Exhibit Hall is a massive effort which takes two and a half days to complete.
+Setup of booths in the Exhibit Hall takes two and a half days to complete.
 The exhibitors also need time to stock the booths.

 More than half of the entities that purchase booths have only one representative present.
-Exhibitor rules require that the booth be staffed at all times.
-The booth hours are set in a manner to acknowledge exhibitors' need for a reasonable work schedule.
-Even then, they may need to be absent for brief periods to attend to personal needs.
+Exhibitor rules require that booths be staffed at all times.
+The booth hours are planned to accommodate reasonable work schedules and, even then, brief absences to attend personal needs may be necessary.

 For the past few years, many employers/recruiters have had Exhibit Hall booths to promote their organizations and solicit candidates.
-On-site interviews have been handled in a variety of ways but not organized through NASP.
+On-site interviews have been handled in a variety of ways, but they are not organized through NASP.
 Some have interviewed within the confines of the booth.
 Others have found appropriate spots in the hall, or public areas in the hotels or convention center to meet candidates.